THE SUMMERISLE GUIDE

 Keep in mind that anything lying around your camp that is not secured down, like garbage, plastic bottles, paper, art or anything else, will get blown away during high wind.
 It is your responsibility to take back everything that you bring in, from the largest structure to the smallest bottle cap or cigarette butt.
 Keeping everything secured means you won’t have to spend time searching for it later.
 (See additional helpful tips here. )

-Although Summerisle happens in the dead-center of summer, cold nights can still happen, particularly up in the mountains where we make our lovely home!
+Although Summerisle happens in the dead-center of summer, cold nights are still common up in our mountains.
 Make sure you pack the basics: long sleeve shirts, long pants, a hooded sweatshirt, parka jacket, warm socks, gloves or mittens, a beanie.
 Layer your clothing so you can add/subtract insulation as needed.

 Undergarments of polypropylene are ideal for wicking away dampness, while over garments should be made of wool.

 Air mattresses trap cold air underneath you.
-Layer a fleece or wool blanket on top of your air mattress to insulate your own body heat.
+Layer a fleece or wool blanket on top of your air mattress to insulate your own body heat, or use thick yoga mats or foam puzzle mats beneath the mattress to help insulate it.

 Hydrate, then hydrate some more: You may not feel thirsty in cold weather, but staying hydrated is just as important in cold weather as it is in summer.
 Drink water (warm or cold), hot tea, or hot chocolate—the latter also provides high-calorie fuel for your burn adventure.